priya-dwivedi/face_and_emotion_detection/Facial Detection, Recognition and Emotion Detection.md

 ### Emotion Detection

 Humans are used to non verbal communication.
 The emotions expressed increases the clarity of any thoughts and ideas.
 It becoms quite interesting when a computer can capture this complex feature of humans, ie emotions.
 The above topic talks about building a model which can detect an emotion from an image.
-So there are key points to be followed
+There key points to be followed are:

 1. Data gathering and  augmentation